-The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile Product Management Certification Program.
+The following article is part of the self-preparation for the modern BVOP® Product Management Certification program.

-Major product risk topics (items) are presented in the Business Value Oriented Project Management section, chapter Product risk management.
+Major product risk topics (items) are presented in the Business Value-Oriented Project Management section, chapter Product risk management.

-Representatives of the Business Value Oriented Product Management (BVOPDM) office participate in the definition of project risk and play a major role in the prevention of possible product risks.
+Representatives of the Business Value-Oriented Product Management (BVOPDM) office participate in the definition of project risk and play a major role in the prevention of possible product risks.

-Major scenarios may include the following topics:
+Major scenarios may include:

 - Users do not accept and use the product at all.